lucasmoschen/lucasmoschen.github.io/_projects/2019-search-engine.md

 ---
+layout: page
 title: "Search Engine"
-excerpt: "Implementation of a search engine for Data Structures and Algorithms class, implemented with Alessandra Cid and Lucas Domingues."
+description: "Implementation of a search engine for Data Structures and Algorithms class, implemented with Alessandra Cid and Lucas Resck."
-header:
-  #image: /assets/images/search-engine.png
-  teaser: assets/img/search-engine.png
+img: assets/img/search-engine.png
-read_time: true
-author_profile: true
-# gallery:
-#   - url: /assets/images/unsplash-gallery-image-1.jpg
-#     image_path: assets/images/unsplash-gallery-image-1-th.jpg
-#     alt: "placeholder image 1"
-#   - url: /assets/images/unsplash-gallery-image-2.jpg
-#     image_path: assets/images/unsplash-gallery-image-2-th.jpg
-#     alt: "placeholder image 2"
-#   - url: /assets/images/unsplash-gallery-image-3.jpg
-#     image_path: assets/images/unsplash-gallery-image-3-th.jpg
-#     alt: "placeholder image 3"
+importance: 3
+category: 2019
 ---

 Implementation of a search engine for Data Structures and Algorithms class, implemented with [Alessandra Cid](https://github.com/alessandracid) and [Lucas Domingues](https://github.com/lucasresck).
 It's our final project for the subject [Data Structure and Algorithms](https://emap.fgv.br/en/discipline/graduacao-matematica-aplicada-graduacao-ciencia-de-dados/data-structures-and-algorithms).

 Abstract